Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 Message from The Duran: If you like this article then please consider supporting our Crowdfunding campaign.
 We depend on your support to continue to provide you with articles like this one.

-The ongoing purge in Saudi Arabia, together with the kidnapping and extorted “resignation” whilst on a trip to Saudi Arabia of Lebanese Prime Minister Said Hariri, is posing a host of questions about the man at the centre of this drama: the Crown Prince of Saudi Arabia and the country’s de factor ruler Crown Prince Muhammad bin Salman.
+The ongoing purge in Saudi Arabia, together with the kidnapping and extorted “resignation” whilst on a trip to Saudi Arabia of Lebanese Prime Minister Saad Hariri, is posing a host of questions about the man at the centre of this drama: the Crown Prince of Saudi Arabia and the country’s de factor ruler Crown Prince Muhammad bin Salman.

 The enigma of Crown Prince Muhammad bin Salman